Cournot's principle for measure-theoretic probability: Practically certain events

-Let us justify for example (c): We single out two disjoint events $A$ and $B$ and then perform a long sequence of trials.
+These properties cannot be rigorously deduced from the empirical Definition \ref{pcd}.
+However, they can be easily justified.
+Let us consider, for example, property (c): Let us choose two events $A$ and $B$ of $E^n$ and carry out a long series of trials of $E^n$.
 If $A$ is practically certain, its relative frequency is close to $1$; this implies that the relative frequency of $B$ is not close to $1$, and therefore, $B$ is not practically certain.
-Properties (a) and (b) can be justified even more easily.
+Properties (a) and (b) can be justified even easier.

-However, the reasoning for deducing these properties from the definition of practical certainty is not sufficiently rigorous to be presented as a formal proposition, and therefore, we formulate it as a postulate.

-We say that an event $A^\n \in \bA$ is \tit{$\bE$-practically certain} if it is a practically certain event of the experiment $E^n$.
-Let $\bC(E)$ denote the vague class of the $\bE$-practically certain events and let \be \mC(E) \ee denote the vague superclass of its instances.
-According to what was said above, we postulate that: